Bayesian inference of the incompressibility, skewness and kurtosis of nuclear matter from empirical pressures in relativistic heavy-ion collisions: Results and Discussions

-\item As shown in the right window of Fig. \ref{kaon-fig3}, the constraining band on the SNM pressure at densities from 2$\rho_0$ to 4.5$\rho_0$ alone from the flow experiments can constrain the $J_0$ parameter reasonably tightly to $J_0=210^{+15}_{-35}$ MeV at 68\% confidence level.
-Simultaneously, due to the tighter constraint on $J_0$, the 68\% credible interval of $K_0=222^{+10}_{-2}$ MeV is also narrower than that filtered only by the pressure from the kaon experiments.
-Of course, as shown in the lower window of Fig. \ref{kaon-fig3}, combining the constraining bands on the SNM pressure from both kaon production and flow experiments in the whole density range from 1.3$\rho_0$ to 4.5$\rho_0$ leads to even more tighter constrains on both parameters, i.e., $K_0=222\pm$2 MeV and $J_0=-215\pm$20 MeV at 68\% confidence level.
-We notice that these constraints from heavy-ion collisions are very consistent while slightly more tight compared to the results of $K_0=222^{+26}_{-0}$ MeV and $J_0=-190_{-40}^{+40}$ MeV at 68\% confidence level from our very recent Bayesian analysis \cite{Xie19} of neutron star properties from X-ray and gravitational wave observations using the same prior PDFs for both $K_0$ and $J_0$.
-Thus, the PDFs obtained here for $K_0$ and $J_0$ and their characteristics summarized in Table \ref{tab:prior} may be used as the prior information in future Bayesian inferences of other parameters, such as those characterizing the symmetry energy of neutron-rich matter especially at high densities, from observables of neutron stars and their mergers as well as collisions of high energy radioactive beams.\\
+\item As shown in the right window of Fig. \ref{kaon-fig3}, the constraining band on the SNM pressure at densities from 2$\rho_0$ to 4.5$\rho_0$ alone from the flow experiments can constrain the $J_0$ and $Z_0$ parameters reasonably tightly to $J_0=-240^{+110}_{-120}$ MeV and $Z_0=250^{+300}_{-250}$ MeV at 68\% confidence level, respectively.
+They are significantly narrower than those obtained using the kaon experiments only, especially for $Z_0$.
+However, the posterior PDF of $K_0$ is almost unchanged.
+This is because in the density range of 2$\rho_0$ to 4.5$\rho_0$ the parameters $J_0$ and $Z_0$ play much stronger roles than the parameter $K_0$ in determining the pressure.
+Of course, as shown in the lower window of Fig. \ref{kaon-fig3}, combining the constraining bands on the SNM pressure from both kaon production and flow experiments in the whole density range from 1.3$\rho_0$ to 4.5$\rho_0$ leads to even more tighter constrains on all of the parameters, i.e., $K_0=192^{+12}_{-16}$ MeV, $J_0=-180^{+100}_{-110}$ MeV and $Z_0=200^{+250}_{-250}$ MeV at 68\% confidence level, respectively.
+We notice that the $J_0$ value is consistent but more loosely constrained compared to the value of $J_0=-190^{+40}_{-40}$ MeV from our recent Bayesian analysis \cite{Xie19} of canonical neutron star properties from X-ray and gravitational wave observations using the same prior PDF.
+Of course, this comparison is somewhat unfair since the $Z_0$ term is not considered in the analysis of neutron star properties in Ref. \cite{Xie19}.